Climate change: Revealing its hand in today's extreme weather

-It's a fact our temperature and insurance data is now making uncomfortably clear: climate change isn't just a problem we'll face in the future, but one that's already hitting us hard now.
+It's a fact our insurance data is now making uncomfortably clear: climate change isn't just a problem we'll face in the future, but one that's hitting us hard today.

-Yet, when discussing extreme weather events as they strike our communities, meteorologists are naturally restrained in implicating the hidden hand of climate change.
+Yet, when discussing extreme weather events as they strike our communities, meteorologists are naturally restrained in implicating its hidden hand.

 "Extreme weather events are at the sharp end of climate change," Dr Greg Bodeker explained.